beekman/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms
 My solutions for many coding challenges related to data structures and algorithms.
-Some problems come from [Cracking the Coding Interview by Gayle Laakmann McDowell](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).
-I encountered the rest of these problems on codewars.com, leetcode.com, and similar sites.
+I encountered some of these problems in [Cracking the Coding Interview by Gayle Laakmann McDowell](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).
+The rest of these problems are code challenges from [codewars.com](https://codewars.com).

 # DSNA Solution Index